Fast Computing Formulas for some Dirichlet L-Series: Introduction

 \section{Introduction}

 Jes\'{u}s Guillera \cite{GUI} has recently published a method to accelerate the Hurwitz zeta function $\zeta(s,x)$ for $s=2,3$ and $x\in\mathbb{Q}^+$ with Wilf Zeilberger \cite{WILFZEIL} \cite{KOEPF} pairs $(F,G):=(F(n.k),G(n,k))$ that are transformed via $\text{WZ}_{u,v}:F(n,k)\rightarrow F(u\,n,k+v\,n)$ for some $u\in\mathbb{N}$ and $v\in\mathbb{Z}$.
 For selected $(u,v)$ the logarithmically convergent slow series that defines $\zeta(s,x)$, Eq.(\ref{8z}), can be transformed into a new proven accelerated series having linear convergence.
 In this work another approach is taken to deal with Hurwitz $\zeta$'s aiming to discover new strongly convergent identities for self--dual primitive Dirichlet \textit{L}--Series, $L_k(s):=L(s,\chi_k)$, $s=2,3$.
-The WZ method is instead applied on a partial Dougall's $_5H_5$ hypergeometric parametrized sum to prove the most efficient $L$--Series formulas known so far.
+The WZ method is instead applied on a partial Dougall's $_5H_5$ hypergeometric parametrized sum to prove some of the most efficient $L$--Series formulas known so far.
 This $_5H_5$ approach was first applied by Chu and Zhang \cite{CHUZANG} using Abel's summation by parts to find and prove many hypergeometric identities.
 Guillera \cite{GUILLERA} merged it later with WZ techniques by building an automated tool to find and prove new identities that is a powerful resource to work with WZ pairs overrunning the $\text{WZ}_{u,v}$ acceleration methods initially introduced by Amdeberhan and Zeilberger \cite{ZEIL}.
 The WZ--Dougall's $_5H_5$ procedure has been recently extended by Campbell \cite{CAMP1}\cite{CAMP2}.
 The interested reader is encouraged to download and install Guillera's Maple code\daurl{:(here)}{https://anamat.unizar.es/jguillera/Maple/WZ-DOUGALL-CONSTANTS-OCTOBER-2023.mw} \aurl{:(here)}{}, run the \texttt{SER} commands given further on to get the series presented in this work, check the proofs certificates (there is no room to put them here) and analyze the $(F,G)$ details. y--cruncher's \cite{YEE0} configuration files are also provided to test the new formulas and compute for first time these $L$--function values to several millions of decimal places.
+See the \textit{Appendix} for the association of these $L$--values to the LMF Data Base \cite{LMFDB}